Kelderic/featured-galleries/src/readme.txt

 == Changelog ==

+= 2.0.1 =

+* Bugfix: Don't run plugin logic on old versions of PHP that are incompatible.

 = 2.0.0 =

 * Under the Hood: Complete rewrite top to bottom of all PHP and Javascript.